Skip Navigation Links

 Hosted by U.S. EPA

-Incremental Sampling is a two-day course that provides an overview of incremental sampling (IS) concepts to account for soil heterogeneity and reduce total sampling error to obtain soil samples that are representative of the average concentration of contaminants at the site.
-The course uses the seven-step DQO process to explore the elements of planning and implementing IS designs.
-By taking the course, participants will achieve the following objectives:
+Incremental Sampling provides an overview of incremental sampling (IS) concepts to address soil heterogeneity and ensure that soil samples accurately represent the site.
+The course uses the seven-step data quality objectives (DQO) process to explore the elements of planning and implementing IS designs.
+The course uses lecture and interactive scenarios to practice and discuss sampling design using the DQO process.

-• Describe sampling theory concepts for particulate media and explain how soil heterogeneity and sampling methodology can affect data variability.
+• Understand how soil heterogeneity and sampling methodology impact data variability.

 • Integrate systematic approaches for tool selection, field sampling, processing, and subsampling to produce representative soil samples that support defensible decision-making.

-• Practice designing an incremental sampling approach following the 7-step DQO process.
+• Design an IS approach following the seven-step DQO process.

 Important Notice: Due to the content presented during a CEC course and the restrictions in place for non-citizens to enter federal buildings, international attendees are not permitted to attend CEC courses.

-For general information contact CEC Registrar by telephone at 914-261-5535 or via e-mail at cec-registrar@emsus.com
+For general information contact CEC Registrar via e-mail at cec-registrar@emsus.com

 Upcoming Events